radoslaw-panuszewski/tree-view-by-default/README.md

 It is recommended to use this plugin in DataGrip, but it should also work in other IDEs with database support.

+The plugin is available in JetBrains marketplace: https://plugins.jetbrains.com/plugin/20941-tree-view-by-default

 ## Demo
 ![alt](doc/demo.gif)